Starscreen2/TyperRacerPrankYourFriends/README.md

    - Modify the `wrongChar` generation in `makeMistakeAndCorrect` function for different mistake characters.

 **TLDR**:
-Open the inspect element, and then paste this script into the console after you see the countdown.
+Open the inspect element, and then paste this script into the console after seeing the countdown.
 Right before you see the typing indicator, press space and then hold the right arrow.
+-Intentionally made the speed no faster than 99 wpm